modelscope/3D-Speaker/README.md

 ## To be expected :fire:
 - [2023.9] Releasing score normalization and large-margin finetune recipes in speaker verification.
-- [2023.9] Enhancing the training strategy of the RDINO system to further improve self-supervised performance.
+- [2023.9] Releasing ECAPA model training and inference recipes for three datasets.
+- [2023.9] Releasing RDINO model training and inference recipes for [CN-Celeb](http://cnceleb.org/).

 ## Contact
 If you have any comment or question about 3D-Speaker, please contact us by
-- email: {zsq174630, chenyafeng.cyf, tongmu.wh, shuli.cly}@alibaba-inc.com
+- email: {chenyafeng.cyf, zsq174630, tongmu.wh, shuli.cly}@alibaba-inc.com

 ## License
 3D-Speaker is released under the [Apache License 2.0](LICENSE).